 Expectant Parent Counseling Staff

-Molly has been with Adoption Center of Illinois since October 2013 as a birth parent counselor after graduating from the University of Iowa in 2013 with a BA in Social Work.
+Molly has been with Adoption Center of Illinois since October 2013 as a expectant parent counselor after graduating from the University of Iowa in 2013 with a BA in Social Work.
 After four years at ACI, Molly returned to her studies at the University of Illinois at Chicago and earned her MSW.
-After graduating in 2018, she returned to ACI as a birth parent counselor as well as assisting in the domestic home study services program.
+After graduating in 2018, she returned to ACI as an expectant parent counselor as well as assisting in the domestic home study services program.

-“It’s an honor to play a small role in so many family’s adoption journey.
+“It’s an honor to play a small role in so many families’ adoption journey.
 Every story is different yet perfect and beautiful in their own way.”

 Pam joined the organization in July of 1991.
 She graduated from the University of Iowa where she earned her bachelor’s degree focusing on psychology, child development and counseling.
-Pam counsels birth parents in northern, central and southern Illinois and says that after many years with the agency she still loves her job.
+Pam counsels expectant parents in northern, central and southern Illinois and says that after many years with the agency she still loves her job.

 “Parents come to us during a challenging time in their lives.
 I feel privileged to be able to help the people I work with so they can make well-informed choices.
 They amaze and inspire me every day.”